-What made this video particularly notable, however, is that he spent the first two minutes of it launching a new app.
+The immortal words of Marques Brownlee there from a twitter post back in 2021.
+Why, I hear you ask, am I leading a blog post in 2024 with that tweet?
+Allow me to explain.
+On Tuesday, Marques (more commonly referred to online by his handle MKBHD) released his highly anticipated review of the iPhone 16 and iPhone 16 Pro on YouTube.
+These yearly videos often draw in huge amounts of views, with this latest video already at 3.7 million views after just two days.
+What made this video particularly notable however, is that he spent the first two minutes of it launching a new app.
 Panels is an app for iPhone and Android that allows you to “transform your screen into an art gallery with curated wallpapers”.
 This might seem a little odd, but as he points out in his own video – when you Google “where does MKBHD…” the first suggestion is “…get his wallpapers”.
-Despite sounding pretty innocent, the launch of this app has quickly turned controversial with the majority of comments on the video relating to it, rather than the new iPhones.
+Despite sounding pretty innocent, the launch of this app has quickly caused controversy with the majority of comments on his video relating to the app rather than the new iPhones.
 So what gives?

 Pricing Concerns